MiniFate/MiniFate/_chapters/00-outline.md

 ## Core Concept: Aspects

+At face value, an aspect is just a short phrase written down for the whole table to see.

 Aspects are the secret sauce that makes {GameName} work.

+Mechanically, they provide bonuses on rolls --- there's a whole chapter about this later.
+They're also critical to the storytelling dynamic.

+Aspects are like the director's notes for a movie.

+marking a thing as important, and also framing HOW and WHY it's important implying things about the world to be fleshed out later

+Can be about characters, places, scenes, relationships, or even the setting overall

 An aspect is a short, improvised phrase about the in-game world.
 Aspects draw emphasis, just like music or lighting in a movie.